awsdocs/amazon-ses-developer-guide/doc-source/send-email-raw.md

 For example, to send an email to *张伟@example\.com*, use Punycode encoding on the local part of the address \(the part before the @ sign\)\.
 The resulting, encoded address is *xn\-\-cpqy30b@example\.com*\.

 **Note**
-This rule only applies to email addresses that you specify message envelope, not the message headers\.
+This rule only applies to email addresses that you specify in the message envelope, not the message headers\.
 When you use the `SendRawEmail` API, the addresses you specify in the `Source` and `Destinations` parameters define the envelope sender and recipients, respectively\.

 For more information about Punycode encoding, see [RFC 3492](https://tools.ietf.org/html/rfc3492)\.